 to change local and national systems to promote early screening for adversity and incorporate trauma-informed care

 The National Pediatric Practice Community on Adverse Childhood Experiences (NPPC) is a peer group of pioneering pediatric-serving medical practitioners supporting each other in expanding knowledge, building capacity, accessing resources, and shaping the field of ACEs research and trauma informed care.
-The NPPC was formed to support our national effort to transform clinical understanding and practice for children exposed to early adversity and toxic stress, and supports universal ACEs screening of children as a critical tool for interrupting the pathway of toxic stress and its short – and long-term consequences.join the nppc
+The NPPC was formed to support our national effort to transform clinical understanding and practice for children exposed to early adversity and toxic stress, and supports universal screening of children ACEs as a critical tool for interrupting the pathway to toxic stress and its short – and long-term consequences.JOIN

-The Deepest Well, written by our founder and CEO, Dr. Nadine Burke Harris, explores the widespread crisis of adversity through the lens of science and medicine and personal narratives and provides a roadmap for deeper understanding of the impact of adversity on children and society.learn more
+The Deepest Well, written by our founder and former CEO, Dr. Nadine Burke Harris, explores the widespread crisis of adversity through the lens of science and medicine and personal narratives and provides a roadmap for deeper understanding of the impact of adversity on children and society.READ IT

 To advance the movement, we convene thought-leaders and advocates across all child-serving sectors at a biannual conference that provides a platform for cross-sector collaboration and learning and support.
-In 2016, with a theme of “Awareness to Action,” the conference focused on building the field's collective awareness efforts to implement policies and practices that benefit the whole child.
-To receive information about the 2018 conference to be held on October 14 - 18 in San Francisco.Join Our Mailing List
+In 2018, with a theme of “Action to Access”, the conference focused on building on field’s collective awareness efforts to implement policies and practices that benefit the whole child and proudly welcomed over 900 professionals spanning various disciplines in the childcare space.READ MORE

-See highlights of the 2016 Center for Youth Wellness ACEs Conference, which brought together professionals from different fields — from pediatric clinicians to teachers to law enforcement — to collaborate and learn.WATCH NOW
+See highlights from the 2018 ACEs Conference, which brought together professionals from different fields — from pediatric clinicians to teachers to law enforcement — to collaborate and learn.WATCH NOW

 The California Campaign to Counter Childhood Adversity (4CA) brings together cross-sector expertise and actions of individuals and organizations working to address childhood adversity across the state of California.
 4CA strives to raise awareness about the effect of adversity on children, youth, families and communities, as well as address the gaps and inequities in systems so we can prevent and better respond to adversity and build resilience.